-The LLPA creates a disparate impact upon protected classes.
-Lines of race mirror distinctions in wealth.
+The LLPA creates a disparate impact upon protected of race mirror classes.
+Lines distinctions in wealth.
 With the implicit decision to raise down payments and to put more skepticism on loans made to borrowers with lower credit scores, the GSEs create a policy that harms protected classes.

 - Minority borrowers have less wealth.
-With the LLPA, they will increasingly become segregated with the FHA program. - Loans originated in minority areas are more likely to be denied for delivery to the GSEs, whereas loans in predominately white areas are more likely to be deliverable but with a fee. - Reduces accessibility to conventional loans in majority-minority zip codes.
+With the LLPA, they will increasingly become segregated with the FHA program. - Loans originated in minority areas are more likely to be denied for delivery to GSEs. whereas loans predominately white areas are more likely to be deliverable but with a fee. - Reduces accessibility to conventional loans in majority-minority zip codes.